gyu29/minecraft-log-analyzer/README.md

 License
 This Minecraft Mod Launcher Log Analyzer is released under the MIT License.
 Feel free to modify and distribute it according to the terms of the license.

-Author
+Author:
 This program was created by gyu29.

-For questions or support, please contact gyu29 @ discord.
+For questions or support, please contact: gyu29 @ discord.

 Enjoy analyzing your Minecraft Mod Launcher logs!